 - Entry requirements: Candidates must have an international equivalent of the Irish Leaving Certificate with a minimum of O4 or H6 in Mathematics.
 English language proficiency is also required for admission.

-The University of Galway offers undergraduate and graduate degrees through its Discipline of Accountancy and Finance, which has an outstanding reputation for excellence in teaching and learning.
-The school also engages in impactful research on applying and developing expertise in accounting and governance to support good decision-making and insightful corporate reporting.
-Some of the most popular courses include BComm Accounting, BComm Accounting (International), Master of Accounting, MSc in Corporate Finance and MSc in International Accounting & Analytics.
+The University of Galway offers undergraduate and graduate degrees through the J.E.
+Cairns School of Business & Economics, which has an outstanding reputation for excellence in teaching and learning.
+The school also engages in impactful research on applying and developing expertise in accounting and governance to support sound decision-making and insightful corporate reporting.
+Some popular courses include BComm Accounting, BComm Accounting (International), Master of Accounting, MSc in Corporate Finance and MSc in International Accounting & Analytics.
 All the accounting and finance programmes at the school are accredited by professional accountancy bodies, which can help the graduates in the form of significant exemptions from professional examinations.

 - Suggested course: Master of Accounting